Besufekad-HAZ/Budget-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# Rails Blog <a name="about-project"></a>
+# Cash-Buddy <a name="about-project"></a>
-> Rails Blog app is a blog website built using Ruby on Rails.
-Readers can leave comments and like posts, and administrators can manage content.
-The site includes user authentication and a search feature.
+> The Cash-Buddy project is a mobile web application that allows users to manage their budget by keeping track of their transactions and associated categories.
+The app requires users to register and log in to ensure that their data is private.
+Users can add new transactions associated with categories and view the money spent on each category.
+The app has several pages, including the Splash Screen, Signup and Login Pages, Home Page (Categories Page), Transactions Page, Add a New Category Page, and Add a New Transaction Page.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>